MLH/mlh-no-light/README.md

 * [Style](http://github.com/thoughtbot/guides/blob/master/style)

-# Licence
+# LICENSE

 The micro service for No Light is released under the MIT Licence.
-More information [can be found in LICENCE.md](LICENCE.md).
+More information [can be found in LICENSE.md](LICENSE.md).